giovdi/fontawesome-4-to-5/README.md

 # FontAwesome 4 to 5
-**A small Python tool to convert icons in files from FontAwesome 4 to 5**
+**A small Python tool to migrate from FontAwesome 4 to 5**
 **This may be unstable.
 We strongly suggest a full backup before proceed.**

 FontAwesome 4 to 5 is brought to you by Giovdi by Pixelstyle.it.

-A FontAwesome 3 to 4 converter is also available at [https://github.com/giovdi/fontawesome-3-to-4](https://github.com/giovdi/fontawesome-3-to-4)
+A FontAwesome 3 to 4 version is also available at [https://github.com/giovdi/fontawesome-3-to-4](https://github.com/giovdi/fontawesome-3-to-4)

 ## Notes